anantjoshi97/website/_posts/2020-08-17-grad-application-steps.md

 I would suggest having two sets of reviewers.
 One "close" set of 3-4 people, who will provide scrutinise your writing and provide detailed reviews, but do so speedily and be ready to do that same for multiple iterations.
 The second "outer" set of 10-15 people who would give high level comments and may do so at their own pace.
 The close reviewers would be ideal for reviewing your first draft and the outer reviewers would be ideal for the second draft.
 When the close reviewers review it, ask them to do so serially, i.e. only after you incorporate the changes made by the first person do you give the revision to the second person for review, and then to the third, then back to the first and so on.
 This is because in case you give it to two people at the same time, if you incorporate the changes made by one of them, since they would be so significant, it would outdate the copy which the other possesses and make their suggestions ineffective.
 For the second draft, you can send it to multiple reviwers paralelly, since the suggestions would be minor.

 Confirm with your letter writers if they want a copy of your SoP.
 It would be a good idea to ask them to review your SoP, since they would look at it from an entirely different angle.
 You could ask other professors to review it as well.

+<h2 id="submit"> Submitting the Applications </h2>

+Carefully check all your details.
+Make sure you have attached the correct SoP, CV and other supporting documents.

+For more applications in the US, you will require an **international credit card** which can make payments in USD.
+For other applications, find out in advance if you require an international credit card and make sure you have one (either your own, or belonging to someone who you know) available when you submit the application.

+<h2 id="intweviews"> Interviews </h2>